pmaasz/S.T.E.V.E./README.md

 !the name is written with dots because I thought it was a cool look.

-This is my very first project which drove me to make the best decision in my life.
+This is my very first project I ever programmed and which drove me to make the best decision in my life.